ltrgoddard/thesis/temp.markdown

 > the Third Programme or in the weeklies, can be shown to voice opinions
 > or to use methods derived from *Scrutiny*.[^192]

-At this stage, then, Davie’s position can be summarised as the advocacy of a long march through the cultural institutions, grasping the spirit of *Scrutiny* in a non-dogmatic fashion and using it to bring critical rigour to venues which Leavis himself, at least in the mid 1950s, would not have touched with a barge pole.
+\noindent At this stage, then, Davie’s position can be summarised as the advocacy of a long march through the cultural institutions, grasping the spirit of *Scrutiny* in a non-dogmatic fashion and using it to bring critical rigour to venues which Leavis himself, at least in the mid 1950s, would not have touched with a barge pole.
 This attitude can be usefully compared to Prynne’s, considered at length above.
 As has been shown in relation to Shelley, Prynne clearly abandoned certain Leavisian strictures—notably Leavis’s opinion of the limited role of metaphor—in his critical writing from the late 1960s onwards.
 Yet if Davie is right to state that ‘Dr Leavis has no method’ and that attempts to claim